 I don’t have to give you three chances to guess who Casey Kristofferson’s Dad might be, do I?
 Yup, it’s Kris and her Mum is none other than Rita Coolidge, so the pedigree is certainly in the genes; but I’ve lost count of the number of albums I’ve received over the years from children/siblings/cousins twice removed of famous Rock Stars.
 One or two have stood the test of time, AJ Croce and The Chapin Sisters spring to mind, but the rest?
 PAH!
 Now I’ve had this album for a week or so, I’m happy to report young Casey sits in the former camp; taking her looks and gorgeous voice from her Mother and to some degree her writing skills from her Father.
-That said; DIRTY FEET is very much a ‘band effort’ with Casey herself and ‘guest’ Andy Buckner sharing singing duties as Aaron ‘Woody’ Wood supplies some mean Country guitar too, giving everything a ‘Classic Country Rock’ feel about it, Opening song Blessed & Cursed errs on the side of Classic Country in the way Casey sings her little heart out, but boy can these cats Rock and Boogie too, when they put their minds to it.
+That said; DIRTY FEET is very much a ‘band effort’ with Casey herself and ‘guest’ Andy Buckner sharing singing duties, with Buckner also supplying acoustic guitar and electric too, as well as Muddy Welles delivering some mean Country guitar throughout, giving everything a ‘Classic Country Rock’ feel about it, Opening song Blessed & Cursed errs on the side of Classic Country in the way Casey sings her little heart out, but boy can these cats Rock and Boogie too, when they put their minds to it.
 On Feeling More Like Myself and Only Thing I Can’t Do Without Buckner takes the lead and somehow criss-crosses the gung-ho Southern Rock sound I loved as a young man with modern ‘Trucker Country’ that the kids love today; and to my untutored ears ……. it’s a marriage made in Heaven!
 So far I haven’t researched the band’s videos; but I hope the pictures live up to the sultry way Casey delivers Drown, with its perfect mix of bitterness and heartfelt sadness; and like so many other tracks here; really comes to life whenever Jim Aaron blows his harmonica and Woods makes his guitar weep and wail.
 So far I’ve played DIRTY FEET in the car a few times, and also in the house too, and both scenarios work, as you can blast the hell out of them if you want, but get just as much enjoyment listening on headphones.
 It doesn’t take a genius to work out why Casey includes Me & Bobby McGee here; and I’m sure it’s a fan favourite when sung live; but here it only distracts from her own efforts which are pretty damn good in their own rite.
 One song in particular jumped out the first time I played this album; but there are a couple of others that are now running it a close second; Buckner’s heartbreaking ballad Bad Side of Me and the epic grungy finale Dirty Feet which sounds like Casey and Buckner spent 48 hours listening to Skynard and Jason Isbell non-stop before writing and recording this absolute monster!
 But there is also that ‘special song’ I alluded to; Quit Drinking Less, which ticks every box we have here; with the dynamic duo swapping verses on a love-lorn heartbreaker that is as Country as a Nudie suit or a Stetson hat.
 Casey’s voice aches with sorrow as Buckner takes on the role of the ‘done wrong’ man as the band sound like they have tears running down their cheeks as they keep time behind them.
 It’s a genuine gold plated belter.
 These songs thankfully never, ever approach that Heavy Rock Country that breaks my heart when I try to watch the CMA Awards, Ms. Kristofferson, Mr Buckner and friends give us the type of Country Rock that is full of melodies, pathos and occasionally sizzling guitar solos, but most of all…… 21st Century HEART!

 Her Crooked Heart To Love To Leave To Love Self-Release